POST/v2/namespaces/:namespace

 • billable_logical_bytes_written (uint): the number of logical bytes written to the namespace

-• query (object, optional): query billing information when the write involves a query (for a conditional write or delete_by_filter):
+• query (object, optional): query billing information when the write involves a query-like operation (for a conditional write, patch_by_filter, delete_by_filter, or a cross-region copy_from_namespace):

 • billable_logical_bytes_queried (uint): the number of logical bytes processed by queries